 What you need to make a DIY wooden Christmas tree

-- Old knobs, hooks and general ironmongery
+- A collection of old knobs, hooks and general ironmongery

-- A piece of wood for the tree trunk aprox 4″(10cm) by 4ft(120cm)
+- A piece of wood for the tree trunk approx 4″(10cm) by 4ft(120cm)

 - Annie Sloan Antibes Green Chalk Paint

-- Spray paint in various colours – or any left over paint in various colours
+- Spray paint in various colours – or any leftover paint in various colours

 - Annie Sloan Dark Furniture Wax

 How to make a DIY wooden Christmas tree